A Radar-Based Hail Climatology of Australia: Regional Analysis

 The second region, located in northeastern Australia at a latitude similar to the first, provides an additional validation source for the characteristics of tropical hailstorms.
 Fig.\ \ref{maps}b shows that the overall hail frequency, and spatial offset from the coastline is similar to northwest Australia, albeit with increased offshore activity in the southern parts of the domain.
 Unlike coastal population centers on the west coast, non-zero hail frequencies extend to the coastline near Mackay, which notably recorded Australia's largest measured hailstone nearby in 2021 \citep[16 cm in diameter,][]{BoM20}.
 Fig.\ \ref{maps}g shows that storms predominantly move offshore toward the northeast, perhaps reflecting the southerly component required for significant instability aloft at these latitudes.
-These types of systems typically occur in late spring and early summer (Section \ref{s:national}), before the monsoon regime draws in tropical air masses from the east later in the season.
+These types of systems typically occur in late spring and early summer (Section \ref{s:national}), before the monsoon regime draws in tropical air masses from the east later in the season \citep{Sturman96}.
 Figs.\ \ref{stats}a and \ref{stats}c also confirm that, similar to the northwest Australia region, these tropical hail events are shorter in length and occur later in the day than their subtropical counterparts.
-A comparatively late diurnal cycle was also observed by \citet{Bedka18b} for overshooting convection in Cairns and Darwin.
+The comparatively late diurnal cycle in the tropics (both northwestern and northeastern regions, usually between 4--6 pm local time) is consistent with that of overshooting convection in other locations in northern Australia such as Cairns and Darwin \citep{Bedka18b}.